 Welcome to our Resources pages.
-These pages lay out a wealth of resources for you to use in advocating, communicating and delivering the key messages of Carbon Literacy.
+These pages lay out a wealth of resources for you to use in creating a Carbon Literacy course.

 Carbon Literacy is being delivered by scores of people and organisations working in partnership with the project including schools, employers, universities, community groups, hospitals, individual trainers and charities.
 To that end, we want to be able to help our partners deliver the best training that they can and support this by making as many resources available to our partners as possible.

 Resources range from “starters for ten” to help you communicate to non-expert audiences or advocate for a project internally to the detailed information, exercises and resources to support you in developing your training response and help you deliver Carbon Literacy to your audience.

 We have organised information so that you can use it in various ways.
 The sections below should be self-explanatory, but drop a mail to email@example.com if all is not clear or you have any specific queries or resources we can add.

 We are well aware that there is still more we can do to make this information more useful and accessible and we intend to continue to develop our resources, however generally we think it is better to share some of what we’ve got so that it can help you right now and then improve it as we go along.

 We hope you find these resources useful and they support you in participating in The Carbon Literacy Project.